Skip to Content

 Michigan’s Family Independence Program (FIP) provides cash assistance to needy families with minor children as well as pregnant women.

-All applicants for FIP assistance must complete the PATH program, a mandatory 10-day work participation activity that connects individuals with Michigan Works! prior to receiving benefits.
+Michigan requires all applicants for FIP assistance to complete the PATH program, a mandatory 21-day work participation activity that connects individuals with Michigan Works! prior to receiving benefits.

-PATH assesses your job skills, connects you to job-seeking resources, and offers support even after you find a job.
+PATH (Partnership.
+Accountability.
+Training.
+Hope.) assesses your job skills, connects you to job-seeking resources, and offers support even after you find a job.

 FAQ